April News from the Health Office

 Dental Reminder For This Year

-Dental Examination forms are due May 15, 2018 for current Kindergarten and 2nd grade students.
-Reminders were sent home in February to the students who have not turned in their forms yet.
+Dental Examination forms are due May 15, 2019 for current Kindergarten and 2nd grade students.
 Please contact the health office if you need another form.

 New State of Illinois Vaccination Requirements

 All students entering Kindergarten must have evidence of two varicella vaccinations and two MMR vaccinations prior to the first day of school.